obervinov/telegram-package/README.md

 ```

-The `policy` required by the module when interacting with **Vault**
+The `policy` required by the module when interacting with **Vault**.
-An example of a policy with all the necessary rights and a description can be found [here](tests/vault/policy.hcl)
+An example of a policy with all the necessary rights and a description can be found [here](tests/vault/policy.hcl).

 ## <img src="https://github.com/obervinov/_templates/blob/main/icons/stack2.png" width="20" title="install"> Installing with Poetry
 ```bash